Arpita-8850/JARVIS/README.md

 - Where is Florida

 ## Write a Note
-- Write a note -> speak you note -> say 'Yes' to add time stamp or say 'No' ->  say 'Yes' to show the note or say 'No'
+- Write a note -> speak your note -> say 'Yes' to add time stamp or say 'No' ->  say 'Yes' to show the note or say 'No'

 ## Answer Any Question
-- Can ask you something
+- Can I ask you something
   - What is the capital of India
   - What is the capital of Australia